jsnel/pyglotaran-staging-dev/README.md

 # pyglotaran-staging
-A temporary repository to organize various dependent repositories/packages for testing and development of the staging/rewrite branch
+A temporary repository to organize various dependent repositories/packages for testing and development of the staging/rewrite branch.

+Originally lived at [glotaran/pyglotaran-staging](https://github.com/glotaran/pyglotaran-staging) but was migrated [here](https://github.com/jsnel/pyglotaran-staging-dev) to make clear it is not an official repo.

 ## Introduction